The Beautiful Abandoned Spot In Idaho That’s Hidden In Plain Sight

 From a distance, the intimidating and seemingly spindly trestles are a truly remarkable feat of engineering, towering sky high above the valley floor - they couldn't possibly bear the rumbling weight of a locomotive.
 Right?

-Yet, today the remains of this now-abandoned line stand despite all odds.
+Yet, today the remains of the now-abandoned Camas Prairie Railroad stand despite all odds.

-Although no longer in use, this gorgeous piece of Idaho history is well worth a visit to capture a few photographs of the impressive trestles, many of which tower over 250 feet above the ground.
+Today, this fantastic line is no longer in use.
+However, this gorgeous piece of Idaho history is well worth a visit to capture a few photographs of the impressive trestles, many of which tower over 250 feet above the landscape.

 Historically, the Camas Prairie Railroad is officially referred to as the CSP.
 It was jointly owned by both the Union Pacific and Northern Pacific, which had created the line as a means of settling a profit dispute.